 When the family law courts are deciding custody of a child, the State of Louisiana takes the child’s best interest into account.
 But do they ever take their preferences into account?
 According to article 134 of Louisiana Civil Code, “the court shall consider all relevant factors in determining the best interest of the child, including…the reasonable preference of the child, if the court deems the child to be of sufficient age to express a preference.”
 Of course, this is a case-by-case decision made by the judge, but on those occasions, if the child is at least 12 years old, the court will give some weight to their preference.
 The judge may speak to a child younger than 12, but this is always a case specific determination.
 This decision will be based on the rationale and reasoning behind the child’s preference and not based on temporary emotions or whims.
 The judge will also be aware of the possibility of parental manipulation or alienation by either of the child’s parents.
 The judge interviewing the minor child or children will remain focused on whether the preferences of the child lines up with the best relationship, best provider, and best opportunity for education and social activities throughout their life.

 In summary, although children may not be of the legal age to represent themselves, they do have certain fundamental rights that are protected, especially during a divorce and custody proceeding.
-If you have any questions on the rights of your child or children, or if you need assistance with a divorce/custody case in the New Orleans or Lafayette areas, contact the law professionals at Latiolais Law Firm.
+If you have any questions on the rights of your child or children, or if you need assistance with a divorce/custody case in the New Orleans or Lafayette areas, contact your local family lawyer at Latiolais Law Firm.